ixaxaar/monoid.space/Types/equality.lagda.md

 tableEqNot = same
 ```

+Any relation which satisfies the above properties of `reflexivity`, `transitivity` and `symmetry` can be considered an equivalence relation and hence can judge a propositional equality.

 # Definitonal Equality

 Definitonal equality relates to the Agda compiler's own integrity check through which a statement is deemed true or correctly compiled.
-Hence every statemtent has its own notion of equality.
+Hence every statemtent has its own notion of judgemental equality.
+This is in some way more fundamental than propositional equality as in it forms the very core of type theory's "judgement" of a `type(obj) == T`.
+The notion of definitonal equality also encompasses types that are isomorphic to each other e.g. `9 ≡ 3²`.

 ```agda
 defEqual₁ : ℕ